mogua-network/mogua-blockchain/README.md

 **MoGua** is a community-centric green cryptocurrency based on a consensus algorithm for proof of time and space.
 It is a community support branch of the [ChiaNetwork]blockchain) code base.

 ***************
-mogua is magic
+moga is magic
  Lift up your life

-Make everyone a happy magic gourd~
+Make everyone a happy
+ｍｏｇｕａ

+＊＊＊＊＊＊＊＊＊＊＊＊＊＊＊＊

 mogua cli mode is running~